 Anyone can opt for healthy nutrition

-The vision of the Swiss Nutrition Strategy 2017-24 is that all people can decide in favour of a balanced and varied diet.
+The vision of the Swiss Nutrition Policy 2017-2024 is that all people can decide in favour of a balanced and varied diet.
 They should have a framework that enables them to maintain a healthy lifestyle on their own – regardless of their background, socio-economic status or age.

-Three goals were defined as part of the Swiss Nutrition Strategy 2017-24:
+Three goals were defined as part of the Swiss Nutrition Policy 2017-2024:

 Increase nutritional competencies: the general public should be familiar with nutritional recommendations.
 The information about these should be available, easy to understand and simple to implement in everyday life.